-Google has launched a new feature called ‘Talk to Books’ letting you literally do exactly what the name suggests by the help of Artificial intelligence.
-The feature asks for an audio input and locates logical responses from a pool of books.
+Google has launched a new feature called ‘Talk to Books’, letting you literally do exactly what the name suggests with the help of Artificial intelligence.
+The feature asks for audio input and locates logical responses from a pool of books.

 In its Developer Blog, Google writes about the feature that it is “an entirely new way to explore books by starting at the sentence level, rather than the author or topic level.”
-It is important to note that the feature can understand sentences that are regularly used.
+It is important to note that the feature can understand regularly used sentences.

-Google warns that “Talk to Books is more of a creative tool than a way to find specific answers.”
+Google warns, “Talk to Books is more of a creative tool than a way to find specific answers.”
 Therefore, responses aren’t screened for relevance or accuracy.
-The experiment also means that newer technological features are coming soon to enhance user experience.
+The experiment also means that newer technological features are coming soon to enhance the user experience.

-Tell us in comments below regarding how do you like this newliness.
+Tell us in the comments below how do you like this newlines.